sachinthagayajith/AT21CS01-Arduino-Library/README.md

 ## Development History

-This library was developed during an internship at #S Fabrication Company (Dankotuwa, Sri Lanka) for storing load cell calibration data.
+This library was developed during an internship at 3S Fabrication Company (Dankotuwa, Sri Lanka) for storing load cell calibration data.
 The implementation is based on studying the Dallas Semiconductor One-Wire protocol and adapting it to meet AT21CS01's specific requirements.

 All timing parameters have been verified using oscilloscope measurements to ensure compliance with the AT21CS01 datasheet specifications.